inkytonik/atom-sbt/README.md

 An Atom interface to the Scala Build Tool (sbt).

 This package provides support for interactive use of sbt within the Atom editor.
-It uses the [terminal-plus](https://atom.io/packages/terminal-plus) package to provide the terminal support and uses the [linter](https://atom.io/packages/linter) package to annotate source code with error messages.
+It uses the [PlatformIO IDE Terminal](https://atom.io/packages/platformio-ide-terminal) package to provide the terminal support and uses the [linter](https://atom.io/packages/linter) package to annotate source code with error messages.

 ## Author